reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 ### Preparing Action Payloads

-We just saw that the action creators from `createSlice` normally expect one argument, which becomes `action.payload.` This simplifies the most common usage pattern, but sometimes we need to do more work to prepare the contents of an action object.
+We just saw that the action creators from `createSlice` normally expect one argument, which becomes `action.payload`.
+This simplifies the most common usage pattern, but sometimes we need to do more work to prepare the contents of an action object.
 In the case of our `postAdded` action, we need to generate a unique ID for the new post, and we also need to make sure that the payload is an object that looks like `{id, title, content}`.

 Right now, we're generating the ID and creating the payload object in our React component, and passing the payload object into `postAdded`.
 But, what if we needed to dispatch the same action from different components, or the logic for preparing the payload is complicated?
 We'd have to duplicate that logic every time we wanted to dispatch the action, and we're forcing the component to know exactly what the payload for this action should look like.